Nihal987/Yolov3/README.md

-# YOLOv3 Object Detector Implemented in Python
+# YOLOv3 Object Detector Implemented in PyTorch

 This is an application I made for self-learning so that I can better understand the working of the YOLO alorithms.<br>